-I have done this in many weddings using red roses but any flower can be used.
+I have done this at many weddings using red roses but any flower can be used.
 Both mothers are always appreciative of being recognized as a key factor in the couples life up until this point.
 The ceremony ends with “These Roses are a promise that no matter how far away you are that you are not forgotten and that you are always in their hearts.”
 This is very touching and fun to be a surprise at the wedding.
 Photo by http://www.lindsayaikmanphoto.com

 Mothers Holding the Rings

-Another way to honor both mothers is to have them hold the rings and bring them forward for the ring exchange during the ceremony.
-This a way to include your mothers and also make it easy for the wedding party to keep their hands free for bouquets, helping with bride’s dress, etc.
+Another way to honour both mothers is to have them hold the rings and bring them forward for the ring exchange during the ceremony.
+This a way to include your mothers and also make it easy for the wedding party to keep their hands free for bouquets, helping with the bride’s dress, etc.

 The Last Kiss as a Single Person to the Mothers